mhaowork/amblegpt/README.md

 * Frigate <> Home Assistant Integration: https://docs.frigate.video/integrations/home-assistant
   * To receive notifications which contain the AmbleGPT generated event analysis.

+* MQTT Broker
+  * You may already have one when setting up Frigate.

 ## Installation